derRaphael/nub/README.md

 Just testing the UI mockup, have a peek at http://jsfiddle.net/JprP4/embedded/result/

+For some reasons, the jsfiddle is currently not working properly.
+A fix is coming.

 For the wicked:

 To run the browser, you'll need pywebkitgtk (in ubuntu speak that's python-ubuntu), and fire up the php build in webserver.